A good company is run pretty much like a ship.

 Higher motivation increases engagement but it's not the only thing.
 It's important to remember that engagement goes both ways.
 It's not just that employees need to engage their work and colleges, the manager must also be open and engaged with those who are working for them.

 We have written a lot about employee engagement and how it can help companies.
 At the moment, only about 30% of the workforce in the States is engaged.
 And that costs companies a lot of money.
-To get the details, check out our infographic on employee engagement.

 Collaboration is also one of the four motivational drives mentioned before and it's also very similar to engagement.